2024 Ju County attack: Attack

 Late into 9 February and/or in the early hours of 10 February, as Chinese New Year's Eve was ending, a middle-aged man entered Zhaike Village (宅科村), in Luohe Township (洛河镇), Ju County of Rizhao.
 He stabbed two villagers with a knife to death outside of a building in the village.
 A family of seven was then killed, leaving no one alive.
 The timing is said to coincide the overnight firework celebration which covered the sounds of gun shooting.
 Overseas Chinese artist Li Ying, who is active on Twitter as "Teacher Li Is Not Your Teacher", posted updates regarding the attack quoting sources and people familiar with the events.

 By midnight of 10 February, bystanders dialed 120 for first aid.
 A crowd of possibly over a hundred civilians and medical personnel gathered around the scene.
 Doctors and nurses had arrived earlier than the police.
-A doctor, aged around 27, attempted to save the injured, but was ambushed and shot dead by the attacker who had been hiding behind cover, using a self-converted nail gun that is capable of shooting steel bullets.
-Some source claimed the firearm was an automatic weapon stolen from the police armory.
+A doctor, aged around 27, attempted to save the injured, but was ambushed and shot dead by the attacker who had been hiding behind cover, using a self-converted nail gun that was capable of shooting steel bullets.
+Some sources claimed the firearm was an automatic weapon stolen from the police armory.
 According to Newtalk News, the overnight massacre took 11 lives.

 The attacker returned in the morning, killing ten more in the village.
 The onslaught was not known until relatives arrived for the new year visit in the afternoon, only to discover dead bodies.

 Photos circulated on social media appeared to show dozens of armed police, equipped with guns, entering and sealing off the village, possibly in the afternoon.
 A large-scale manhunt reportedly began after the attack.
 Only relatives could enter the village and were also followed by officials.